19 Caribbean Overwater Bungalows For Your Bucket List!

 Some are extravagant villas with private pools!
 Others are more spartan huts on the water.

-But no matter your level of luxury, the Caribbean has a great selection of them, from reasonably affordable to Birkin Bag splurge level.
+But no matter your level of luxury, the Caribbean has a great selection of them, from affordable to Birkin Bag splurge level.

 There are some fabulous overwater bungalows in the Caribbean.